tom--/Collation-to-Charset-Table/README.md

 Create a custom Sphinx charset_table from a MySQL collation
 =====

+Can encode, for example, MySQL utf8mb4_unicode_ci collation as Sphinx charset_table in

+- for U+20 thru U+4FF, 11 kB
+- for U+20 thru U+1F9FF, 70 kB

-> Requires PHP 7, ICU, Intl extension, and a MySQL-like DB server.
-Take care that your Unicode versions in both PHP and the DB server are up-to-date.
+Requires PHP 7, ICU, Intl extension, and a MySQL-like DB server.
+Take care that your Unicode versions in both PHP and MySQL are up-to-date.

 Quick start: Using the `c2ct` command